 Of course, this can be tricky, but if you explain to the kids that you can’t be disturbed and why it’s important, you’ll find they are typically willing to listen.

 If you don’t have the space for a separate home office you can section off part of your bedroom or basement.
-Having my own space to workspace helps me a lot.
+Having my own space for work helps me a lot.
 It helps to make you feel like you’re actually going to work.

 5) Utilize technology